 Healthy Protein Flapjacks (Vegan)

-This easy and healthy protein flapjack recipe is naturally vegan and contains more than 11g of protein per bar – making these vegan protein flapjacks the perfect snack that’s high in protein, and fibre, and full of nutritious ingredients.
+This easy and healthy protein flapjack recipe is naturally vegan and contains more than 11g of protein per bar.
+They're simple to throw together and a great sweet treat for when those 3 pm cravings come around!
+Simply put, these vegan protein flapjacks are the perfect snack that's high in protein, fibre, and full of nutritious ingredients.

 a protein flapjack bar stacked on top of others. the top of the flapjack is decorated with dark chocolate chips and a mix of sunflower seeds, sesame seeds, and lindseeds.